Sports-related curses: The BasedGod's Curse

+New York Knicks

+In June 2026, the New York Knicks defeated the San Antonio Spurs to win the NBA Finals for the first time in 53 years, losing only one game in the series.
+The game they lost, a home game at Madison Square Garden, was attended by Donald Trump, who had not attended a Knicks game in many years and whose presence was widely criticized.
+After the game, fans and sports media attributed the Knicks' loss to a curse brought about by Trump's attendance, with several fans burning sage outside the arena in a mock cleansing ritual.

 Gaelic Games

 Mayo

-The Curse of '51 allegedly prevents the Mayo senior footballers from winning the Sam Maguire Cup ever again, or at least until the death has occurred of every member of the last winning team from 1951.
-It remains unbroken—despite the team reaching the final on eleven occasions since then, they have either completely collapsed on the day or been undone by a series of other unfortunate events.
+The Curse of '51 allegedly prevented the Mayo senior footballers from winning the Sam Maguire Cup ever again, or at least until the death had occurred of every member of the last winning team from 1951.
+It remained unbroken until 26 July 2026, when it won the 2026 All-Ireland Senior Football Championship final.
+Until that victory, the team had reached the final on eleven occasions since 1951, but either completely collapsed on the day or were undone by a series of other unfortunate events.

-The legend tells us that while the boisterous Mayo team were passing through Foxford on the victorious journey home, the team failed to wait quietly for a funeral cortège to pass by on its way to the graveyard.
+The legend tells that while the boisterous Mayo team were passing through Foxford on the victorious journey home, the team failed to wait quietly for a funeral cortège to pass by on its way to the graveyard.
 The presiding priest consequently put a curse on Mayo football to never win a subsequent All-Ireland SFC final until all members of the 1951 team are dead.

 In 1989, Mayo reached their first All-Ireland SFC final since the previous victory in 1951, only to lose to Cork.
 In 1996, a freak point by Meath at the end of the final forced a replay, which saw Mayo concede another late score that would deny them victory.
 Kerry bridged an 11-year title gap against Mayo with a three-point win in the 1997 final, before torturing them by eight points in 2004, then thirteen points in 2006.

+However, players from the team dismissed the stories of a curse, saying that it was never mentioned until the 1990s, and that the team actually travelled by lorry, not bus, and could not even see out the windows.
+Moreover, the team returned home on a Sunday night; it is extremely rare for a Catholic funeral to take place on a Sunday, and a funeral cortège would not be passing at night-time either.